moderepo/bizstack-console-plugin-samples/README.md

           For that URL, the `userId` is specified in the `search` param.
 This is fine if the component is implemented for 1 specific use case and there is no plan on reusing it for other places or project.
 But to have the component reusable, it is recommended that components don't try to get prop values itself but get it through the `props` interface.
-The component should not be aware of where the values of its' props are from.
-It only need to care that the required props values are passed to it from the parent container and use them.
+The component should not be aware of where the values of its props are from.
+It only needs to care that the required props values are passed to it from the parent container and use them.
           This is how component should be implemented

           ```